librasteve/Air/docs/Air/Base.md

 ### has Positional[Script] @.enqueue

-enqueue SCRIPTS [appends scripts at the end of the body tag]
+enqueue SCRIPT [creates Script tags from registrant .SCRIPT methods to be appended at the end of the body tag]

 ### has Bool $.styled-aside-on